nonzchanon/GAN-Upscale-Image/README.md

 Dataset download from https://data.vision.ee.ethz.ch/cvl/DIV2K/. for input image is a low resolution images  Matlab imresize function with default settings (bicubic interpolation) and target image is a high resolution images.

+For more details, please read GAN image.pdf files.